 We record the amount advanced to the Dealer as a Dealer Loan, which is classified within Loans receivable in our consolidated balance sheets.
 Cash advanced to the Dealer is automatically assigned to the Dealer's open pool of advances.
-We generally require Dealers to group advances into pools of at least 100 Consumer Loans.
-Unless we receive a request from the Dealer to keep a pool open, we automatically close a pool containing 100 Consumer Loans and assign subsequent advances to a new pool.
+Prior to August 5, 2019, we generally required Dealers to group advances into pools of at least 100 Consumer Loans.
+Beginning August 5, 2019, Dealers may also elect to close a pool containing at least 50 Consumer Loans and assign subsequent advances to a new pool.
+Unless we receive a request from the Dealer to keep a pool open, we automatically close each pool based on the Dealer's election.
 All advances within a Dealer's pool are secured by the future collections on the related Consumer Loans assigned to the pool.
 For Dealers with more than one pool, the pools are cross-collateralized so the performance of other pools is considered in determining eligibility for Dealer Holdback.
 We perfect our security interest with respect to the Dealer Loans by obtaining control or taking possession of the Consumer Loans, which list us as lien holder on the vehicle title.